MostafaAtef96/the_complete_app_by_appbrewery/README.md

 * How to incorporate Firebase into your Flutter projects.
 * How to use Firebase authentication to register and sign in users.
 * How to create beautiful animations using the Flutter Hero widget.
-* How to create custom aniamtions using Flutter's animation controller.
+* How to create custom animations using Flutter's animation controller.
-* All about mixins and how they differ from superclasses.
+* All about Mixins and how they differ from superclasses.
 * About Streams and how they work.
-* To use ListViews to build scrolling views.
+* How to use ListViews to build scrolling views.
 * How to use Firebase Cloud Firestore to store and retrieve data on the fly.

 ### Notes